bachmeb/spring-mvc-aws/docs/part4.md

     mv ~/git/spring-mvc/test/springapp/web/HelloControllerTests.java test/springapp/web/InventoryControllerTests.java

 ##### Update InventoryController
 *Give the InventoryController a reference to the ProductManager*
+*Return a Map with both the date and time and the Products list given by the ProductManager.*
 ```
 vim ~/git/spring-mvc/src/springapp/web/InventoryController.java
 ```